Tanmaymaity17/ML_Exp06/README.md

 # Conclusion

 This project covered the full lifecycle: dataset preparation (Wine Quality), model training and light hyperparameter tuning, saving the trained Random Forest model, wrapping it in a Flask REST API, deploying to Render, and testing using Python/Postman.
 Through targeted tuning we improved baseline accuracy from **68%** to **70.74%** using `criterion='entropy'` and `max_features='log2'`.
 The deployed API enables predictions without local model files.
+Users can now adjust wine features interactively via sliders and instantly get predictions from the deployed backend, making the system fully accessible and user-friendly.

 ---